Marilyn's Story on Lung Cancer | Cancer Support Community

 “We were so frightened about the whole cancer experience that we were looking for outlets.
 Where could we go where the two of us could be part of the group, and the group would understand what we were talking about?
 Even though he held a BA and an MA in psychology, I felt he needed to be with others who were experiencing what he was experiencing.”

-“Franklin found joy — if you can find joy in cancer — in every program here….
+“Franklin found joy — if you can find joy in cancer — in every program here.
 He felt warm and very connected,” says Marilyn.
 But he gave as much as he received.

-“His attitude,” she continues, “infused the group.
+“His attitude,” she continued, “infused the group.
 He was upbeat and committed to beating his illness.
 Every single person from his support group came to his funeral, and I got the most wonderful letters, each one expressing how much he gave to the group.
 The whole group was uplifted,” says Marilyn.
+She added that her husband exceeded all doctors’ expectations for survival and continued to live and enjoy life for 23 months after diagnosis.

 Share